Equivariant stable sheaves and toric GIT: Abstract

 \section{Abstract}

 For $(X,L)$ a polarized toric variety and $G\subset \Aut(X,L)$ a torus, denote by $Y$ the GIT quotient $X/\!\!/G$.
 We define a family of fully faithful functors from the category of torus equivariant reflexive sheaves on $Y$ to the category of torus equivariant reflexive sheaves on $X$.
 We show, under a genericity assumption on $G$, that slope stability is preserved by these functors if and only if the pair $((X,L),G)$ satisfies a combinatorial criterion.
-As an application, when $(X,L)$ is a polarized toric orbifold of dimension $n$, we relate stable equivariant reflexive sheaves on $(X,L)$ to stable equivariant reflexive sheaves on certain $(n-1)$-dimensional weighted projective spaces.
+As an application, when $(X,L)$ is a polarized toric orbifold of dimension $n$, we relate stable equivariant reflexive sheaves on certain $(n-1)$-dimensional weighted projective spaces to stable equivariant reflexive sheaves on $(X,L)$.